- Brief detailsHeight167PlaysRight-HandedCareer$14,303,928YTD$776,007Place of birthKsar Hellar, TunisiaResidenceKsar Hellar, Tunisia

 Three-time member of Tunisian Olympic Team, first doing so at London games in 2012

-Contested first two WTA main draws in 2012, at Doha (as WC) and Olympics
+Contested first WTA main draw in 2012 at Doha (as WC)

 On ITF Circuit, has 11 singles and one doubles title